geoduranlog/stocks_ema_db_creator/README.md

 python .\RavenPack_test.py --lbk 12 --hlf 3.4  => with values defined by the user [lnk:lookback, hlf:halflife].  halflife has priority

 ## NOTES
--The code will authomatically make the plot of close prices and EMA of close prices for the ticker 'AAPL' (Apple).
+- The code will authomatically make the plot of close prices and EMA of close prices for the ticker 'AAPL' (Apple).
 - EMA is computing using a smoothing factor (alpha).
-Alpha can be computed using the half life, or using the lookback alpha=2/(lookback+1).
+Alpha can be computed using the half life
+  -  alpha = 1-exp(ln(0.5)/halflife,
+  -  or using the lookback -> alpha=2/(lookback+1).
   I  give priority to the using of halflife, but if it is not provided, I used the lookback to compute alpha